fram-lang/dbl/README.md

 DBL is written in OCaml and tested with OCaml system version 5.2.0.
 DBL uses dune as a build system (tested with version 3.17.2).
-This project requires `dune-glob` package, which is part of dune environment.
+This project requires `dune-glob` package, which is a separate package from the Dune project that must be installed explicitly (e.g., via opam).

 Installation
 ------------